abylayzhumekenov/abylayzhumekenov.github.io/_posts/2023-09-30-distributed-matrices.md

 } _Matrix;
 ```

 Here, `comm` is an MPI communicator, we will need it for communication between processes for various matrix operations.
 The `rank` and `size` hold the process rank and overall number of processes.
 Integers `N` and `M` are global matrix dimensions, 4 and 4 for the matrix $$A$$.
 Whereas `n` and `m` are local matrix sizes, which are 2 and 4 (`m = M` in this exercise).
-When we run our program, each process will have allocate its own memory, and local sizes might differ for each rank.
+When we run our program, each process will have to allocate its own memory, and local sizes might differ for each rank.
 One would often need additional information about other ranks.
 This info can be stored in arrays `isize`, `istart` and `iend`, each of size `size`.
 These are duplicated on each process, and contain the number of owned rows, the starting row index, the ending row index (exclusive), correspondingly.
 Lastly, we need an array `val` for storing local matrix entries.

 ## MatrixCreate

-Let's first implement the `void MatrixCreate(MPI_Comm comm, int N, int M, Matrix* A)` function.
+Let's first implement the `MatrixCreate` function.
 The full code of the function will be given later.
 The first thing we need to do is to understand our place in the world.
 We use `MPI_Comm_rank` and `MPI_Comm_size` functions to get the rank and overall size of the communicator.

 ```c
 int rank, size;